Frasan00/hysteria-orm/README.md

 # Under Development
-- *Migrations* (advised raw queries since alter table is still under development and may not work as expected)
+- *Migrations* (advised raw queries and create table only since `alter table` is still under development and may not work as expected)
-- Environment variables *MIGRATION_PATH* default: "database/migrations"
+- Environment variable *MIGRATION_PATH*, default if not set: "database/migrations"

 Create a migration (hysteria create:migration {migrationName})